-The Governor’s Garden which fuses architecture and landscape in a way unparalleled in Le Corbusier’s ouvre is analysed by Caroline Constant, and set in the context of his changing attitudes to landscape.
+The Governor’s Garden which fuses architecture and landscape in a way unparalleled in Le Corbusier’s ouvre is set in the context of his changing attitudes to landscape.

 Le Corbusier’s contribution to the modern landscape has drawn little critical attention, since the landscape was not a primary concern of either the Modern Movement or his particular theoretical position.

 Although Modernism adopted a critical attitude toward history, it did not challenge the eighteenth-century separation of the disciplines of architecture and landscape.
 Yet there were individual attempts to reintegrate the two domains.
 Such a conceptual unification, fundamental to the organic expression of Frank Lloyd Wright and Alvar Aalto, and even to the abstraction of Mies van der Rohe, was achieved only late in life by Le Corbusier, whose early Purist works stand in contradistinction to the Virgilian qualities of untamed nature.

 Le Corbusier rarely wrote about the landscape, yet it was inextricably linked with his desire to reconcile man, nature, and cosmos through architecture.
 Examination of his early works reveals an interest in assimilating traditional landscape principles in a manner appropriate to the new age.
 From here his attitude develops in no single, consistent line.
 Rather than start from a set of rules that invert historical principles, as he did in architecture, Le Corbusier often adopted historical landscape techniques without modification, questioning them only in later projects.